-New program brings Fairbanks students, unions together
+New program brings Fairbanks students and unions together

 Fairbanks students have a new way to get into the workforce.
 The school district has teamed up with the University of Alaska Fairbanks Community and Technical College to bring secondary students Partnerships to Pathways, a state-funded program that ensures collaboration and training for these students to further education in postsecondary classes or get started in work or apprenticeships immediately after high school.